Dionysius Vattasseril: Rift of the Malankara Syrian Church

 By the early 1910s, there was a rift in the Malankara Church and the two factions emerged, with the Metropolitan faction (Later as Malankara Orthodox Church) remaining in support and under the Malankara Metropolitan Dionysius of Vattasseril, while the faction supporting the Patriarch (known as Patriarch faction) elected a new Malankara Metropolitan Coorilos Paulose of Panampady under the Patriarch of the Antioch.

 Legacy

 He was an outstanding orator who was well aware of the importance of the vitality and Christian persuasiveness of the Bible when delivering the speeches to the faithful.
 Prayers and fasting were the pillars of his spiritual foundation.
 In addition to the liturgical hours of prayer, he spent much time in private prayers and silent meditations behind closed doors.
 In spite of his busy schedule, he was also able to focus on three to four lessons from the Holy Bible every day.
-Despite of the many spiritual qualities he shared leadership qualities like domineering charisma and progressive mindedness.
-The church recognizes him as a living saint of his time on earth.
+Despite the many spiritual qualities he shared leadership qualities like domineering charisma and progressive mindedness.
+The Malankara Orthodox Church recognizes him as a living saint of his time on earth.